microsoft/conversational-speaker/README.md

+_This is part one of three part series.
+You can find the next in the series at https://github.com/microsoft/conversational-speaker/tree/hackster-tutorial-2._

 # Conversational Speaker
 The Conversational Speaker, a.k.a.
 "Friend Bot", uses a Raspberry Pi to enable spoken conversation with OpenAI large language models.
 This implementation listens to speech, processes the conversation through the OpenAI service, and responds back.